 Best Batteries Sony A6100

-You’ll likely need more than one battery for your Sony a6100 and the official batteries are very expensive.
-I’ll list the official batteries just because it’s always good to start the day with an authentic Sony battery and they do have the best performance.
+You’ll likely need more than one battery for your Sony a6100; the official batteries are very expensive.
+I’ll list the official batteries because starting the day with an authentic Sony battery is always good, and they have the best performance.

-My favorite third-party NP-FW50 is actually by SmallRig simply because I like their charging case the most.
+My favorite third-party NP-FW50 is by SmallRig because I like their charging case the most.

 Best Memory Cards Sony A6100

-I have a few nice cards recommended in the guide below.
+I have a few lovely cards recommended in the guide below.

 Sony A6100 Cases & Body Accessories

-If you’re looking for a nice Sony A6100 case, camera protection, or some nice grips I’ll list the products I have used and have liked over the years.
+If you’re looking for a nice Sony A6100 case, camera protection, or grips, I’ll list the products I have used and liked over the years.

 Sony A6100 Cases and Half Cases